dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 Now we have the basics done, we should create some connected components.
 A connected component is one that is literally connected to the Redux store.
 The easiest way to do this is by wrapping a component in a higher-order function that returns a new component that has access to Redux: `connect(mapStateToProps, mapDispatchToProps)(YourComponent)`.
 We'll explain the syntax shortly.

-Let's some components that make use of our Redux setup!
+Let's create some components that make use of our Redux setup!
 These will be toy examples, and don't particularly need Redux.
 But they'll demonstrate the various wirings needed for setting up a much more complicated app.

 ### Counter